CIOMS/RUCAM scale

 The CIOMS/RUCAM scale is a tool to predict whether liver damage can be attributed to a particular medication.

 Hepatotoxicity

 Determining hepatotoxicity (toxic effects of a substance on the liver) remains a major challenge in clinical practice due to lack of reliable markers.
 Many other conditions lead to similar clinical as well as pathological picture.
 To diagnose hepatotoxicity, a causal relationship between the use of the toxin or drug and subsequent liver damage has to be established, but might be difficult, especially when idiosyncratic reaction is suspected.
-Simultaneous use of multiple drugs may add to the complexity.
-As in acetaminophen toxicity, well established dose dependent pharmacological hepatotoxicity is easier to spot.